eardil/Blog_Code/2015-08-22-second-crawl/2015-08-22-second-crawl.md

     for n in range(1,N+1):
         K[n-1]=candles(n,M)

-For plotting, you "create" the plot, then make customizations (like labels and colors), and the you `show` it.
+For plotting, you "create" the plot, then make customizations (like labels and colors), and then you `show` it.

     plt.plot(K)